morektz/BNW-S2-MOREKTZ-APPLICATION/README.md

 ## If you had to tell someone your life story in a tweet, what would it be?
 (2-4 sentences) *

-> Passionately curious broke ass guy who loves to learn
+> Passionately curious broke ass guy who loves to learn,
+> I GOT NO MONEY and NO HONEY 😭

 ## Why do you want to do this?
 (2-4 sentences) *